What Is An RV Surge Protector?

 See Also: Best Portable Quiet Inverter Generators For RV Camping

-Southwire is a great company and I’ve been recommending its RV surge protectors to RVers for years.
+Southwire has a well-earned reputation for quality, and I’ve been recommending their surge protectors to RVers for years.

 Have questions about RV surge protectors and outlets?
 Leave a comment below.